 |Taste of the Wild Rocky Mountain||

-1. Smalls Freeze-Dried Raw Cat Food Turkey Recipe – Best Overall
+1. Smalls Fresh Bird Cat Food Recipe – Best Overall

-Our premium pick for premium cat food is Smalls fresh bird recipe.
+Our overall favorite premium cat food is Smalls fresh bird recipe.
 This recipe features human-grade raw chicken as the main and only source of protein.
 With 92% chicken breast, 6% chicken liver, and 2% chicken hearts, this raw food is a favorite of most kitties.

 The other fresh ingredients featured in this fresh cat food are green beans, peas, kale, and vegetable oil.
 You may notice several plant-based ingredients in this fresh recipe, but the carbohydrate content is below 5%, which is excellent for kitties of all sizes.